randy3k/LaTeXYZ/README.md

-LaTeXSQ
+Latex-Plus
 =================

-LaTeXSQ (aka LaTeX^2) is a multi-platform LaTeX plugin for Sublime Text 3.
+Latex-Plus (aka LaTeX^2) is a multi-platform LaTeX plugin for Sublime Text 3.
 It works on OSX, Windows and Linux (Ubuntu).
-LaTeXSQ aims to be lightweight, extensible but self contained.
+Latex-Plus aims to be lightweight, extensible but self contained.
 If you are looking for a full feature plugin, see, for example [LaTeXing](http://latexing.com) or [LaTeXTools](https://github.com/SublimeText/LaTeXTools).
 These two plugins are great.
 A lot of ideas are actually inspired by these two plugins.
 Unfortunately, LaTeXing is not open source and the development of LaTeXTools has been slowed down lately.